 Silver Dollar City (SDC) is the area’s largest theme park and a pillar of the tourism industry in Branson.
 The 1880s-style park features more than 40 rides and attractions, hundreds of craftsmen demonstrating America’s heritage crafts, an enormous selection of comfort foods and treats in its 12 restaurants, and a variety of world-class shows that fill 12 stage venues spread across the property.

-The 100-acre park hosts six unique festivals through the year, including the Festival of Wonder (new in 2017), Bluegrass and BBQ, Star-Spangled Summer, Moonlight Madness, National Crafts & Cowboy Festival, Southern Gospel Picnic, and An Old Time Christmas.
+The 100-acre park hosts six unique festivals through the year, including the Festival of Wonder, Bluegrass and BBQ, Star-Spangled Summer, Moonlight Madness, National Crafts & Cowboy Festival, Southern Gospel Picnic, and An Old Time Christmas.

 A Brief SDC History